Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 };

-As an example of using the Any expression with a multi-value extension field, assume that we want to read all comments for which the multi-value favoriteTeams extension field contains either "New England Patriots" or "Boston Red Sox".
+As an example of using the Any expression with a multi-value extension field, assume that you want to read all comments for which the multi-value favoriteTeams extension field contains either "New England Patriots" or "Boston Red Sox".
 The following code shows how this is done with the Any expression.

 var mostFavoriteTeams = new List<string>{"New England Patriots", "Boston Red Sox"};